monix/monix.io/_tut/docs/3x/eval/task.md

 Voilà!
 No more implicit `ExecutionContext` passed around.

-### Task.fork && Task.asyncBoundary
+### Task.executeAsync, Task.asyncBoundary, Task.executeOn

-`Task.fork` ensures an asynchronous boundary, forcing the fork of a (logical) thread on execution.
+`Task.executeAsync` ensures an asynchronous boundary, forcing the fork of a (logical) thread on execution.
 Sometimes we are doing something really wasteful and we want to guarantee that an asynchronous boundary happens, given that by default